wl1390/Hygieia-Instruction/README.md

 Cd in into this folder and run `mvn clean install package`

-Go into /UI and run `gulp serve`, you should be able to see the ui opening in a browser.
+After successfully building the project, go into /UI and run `gulp serve`, you should be able to see the ui opening in a browser.

 ## Connect API
 Go to /api and create a dashboard.properties with content